Grant Achatz: Career

-In November 2009, Achatz and his Alinea team designed the menu for Ikarus, a restaurant in Salzburg, Austria which brings in a top chef from a different restaurant each month to design the menu for that month and train the staff.
+In November 2009, Achatz and his Alinea team designed the menu for Ikarus, a restaurant in Salzburg, Austria, which brings in a top chef from a different restaurant each month to design the menu for that month and train the staff.

 Alinea was awarded three stars in the 2011 Michelin Guide for Chicago.
 It was repeated in 2012 when Alinea was the only restaurant to receive three stars in the 2012 Michelin Guide for Chicago.

 Achatz's other restaurants include Next, a restaurant that uses a unique ticketing system in Chicago, and The Aviary, a bar.
-Roister Chicago, a casual West Loop concept helmed by Chef Andrew Brochu, The Office, a speakeasy cocktail bar located under The Aviary bar, and The Aviary/ Office NYC located in the Mandarin Oriental, New York.
+Roister Chicago, a casual West Loop concept, The Office, a speakeasy cocktail bar located under The Aviary bar, and The Aviary/ Office NYC located in the Mandarin Oriental, New York.

 Reservations for Achatz's restaurant, Next, are so sought after, that tickets could be found on Craigslist for up to $500 per person.
 In February 2012, Achatz held a Dutch auction for tickets to Next's elBulli-inspired menu, raising over $275,000 for charity in just two days.
-Auction prices ranged from $4,000 to $5,000 for parties of two.
+Auction prices varied between $4,000 and $5,000 for parties of two.

 Achatz has also served as a coach for the biennial culinary competition in Lyon, France, Bocuse d'Or.

 In 2016 Achatz and partner Nick Kokonas closed Alinea for a complete renovation and overhaul of the food, space, and experience.

 In 2016 Achatz and his team launched two consecutive multi-week pop-up experiences in Madrid, Spain, and Miami, Florida, over the course of Alinea's closure.

-On May 27, 2016, Achatz appeared on season two of the Netflix series Chef's Table.
-In 2018, Achatz appeared as a judge on the Netflix series The Final Table.